 This one is used as a flirting face.

 Often used as a reference to a bottom.

 This symbol is frequently used to refer to oral sex.

 Refers to female genitalia or a vagina.
 Can also indicate ‘virginity’ in some contexts.

 Male genitals or penis.
 A survey conducted said the majority of 18-24 yr olds saw the eggplant as a sexual reference, not a vegetable.

 This symbol can be interpreted as an orgasm or male ejaculation.

-Now we’ve gone through the major slang and lingo used in 2018, including some pretty strong content, which we’ve added more as a warning not as an assumption your teens will be using them.
+Now we’ve gone through the major social media slang and lingo used in 2018, including some pretty strong content, which we’ve added more as a warning, not as an assumption your teens will be using them.
 It’s important to feel empowered by this list and not frightened.
 Yes, modern technology allows children and teens access to a private array of conversations, but it also gives them independence, a wealth of resources and access to information and friends all across the globe.